 This switch is located in the overhead console switchbank.
-Press the symbol on the bottom of the rocker switch to override control of the interior lights and turn off power to the courtesy lamps, reading lamps, glove box lamp and underhood lamp.
+Press the symbol on the bottom of the rocker switch to override control of the interior lamps and turn off power to the courtesy lamps, reading lamps and glove box lamp.
 Press the top of the interior lamps override rocker switch to turn power back on to the interior lamps.
 This will allow the lamps to stay on when any door is open.